-The advantages of a short sale to the borrower include avoiding a foreclosure which would be reported on the borrower’s credit history and mitigating or eliminating a possible deficiency.
-A foreclosure on a record usually prevent a borrower from purchasing another home for years, obtaining a job, including government jobs and those that require security clearance, and will adversely affect future mortgage rates, credit card rates, automobile insurance, and credit in general.
+The advantages of a short sale to the borrower include avoiding a foreclosure that would be reported on the borrower’s credit history and mitigating or eliminating a possible deficiency.
+A foreclosure on a record usually prevents a borrower from purchasing another home for years, obtaining a job, including government jobs and those that require a security clearance, and will adversely affect future mortgage rates, credit card rates, automobile insurance, and credit in general.
 A short sale is reported on your credit report as a settled debt for less than the amount owed.
 It is important to understand that the lender will continue to foreclose until the lender is confident either a short sale offer has been submitted and is under review or a short sale closing takes place.
 Time is of the essence if you are delinquent or anticipate to be delinquent with your mortgage.